Chow Hound

 Chow Hound is a 1951 Warner Bros.
 Looney Tunes animated short directed by Chuck Jones and written by Michael Maltese.
 The short was released on June 16, 1951.
 The voices are performed by Mel Blanc, Bea Benaderet and John T. Smith.

-Unlike many Warner Bros. cartoons featuring cats, such as Sylvester, as the antagonists of their targets (such as birds) and dogs serving to discourage their behavior, Chow Hound uses a different formula, wherein a large bulldog is the merciless bully, and a frightened cat, along with a mouse, are both his hapless victims.
-In the film, the bully is a con-artist who forces the cat to serve as his accomplice in a series of scams.
-The bully's main motivation is gluttony.
-Once his overeating habits render him obese, sick, and unable to defend himself, the cat turns the table and tortures him in revenge.
+Unlike many Warner Bros. cartoons featuring cats, such as Sylvester, as the antagonists of their targets (such as birds like Tweety, and mice) with dogs serving to discourage their behavior, Chow Hound uses a different formula, applying the inverse of these roles.

 Plot

-A large bulldog bullies two unwilling parties—a frightened cat, whom the dog refers to as 'Stupid' three times in the short, and a tough-talking mouse—into various scams to obtain dinner from various residences.
+A large bulldog bullies two unwilling parties—a frightened cat, whom the dog refers to as "Stupid" three times in the short, and a tough-talking mouse—into various scams to obtain dinner from various residences.
 The bulldog himself repeatedly punishes the cat for (so the dog believes) consistently coming back with stolen meat but no gravy.
-The scheme involves the dog, who forever complains that he is "starving," using the cat to pose as the pet for three residents and an exhibit at a municipal zoo.
+The scheme involves the dog, who forever complains that he is "starving", using the cat to pose as the pet for three residents and an exhibit at a municipal zoo.
 The cat poses as (in order of appearance):